Neyman's C(\alpha) Test for Unobserved Heterogeneity

 \subsection{Reparameterization}

-A common strategy in prior literature to circumvent the irregularity, that the score function is degenerately zero, is to reparameterize the model.
-In fact, this is the advice given in the original \possessivecite{Neyman59} $C(\alpha)$ paper (Section 9, p.
+A common strategy in prior literature to circumvent the irregularity, that the first-order score function is degenerately zero, is to reparameterize the model.
+In fact, this is the advice given in the original \citeasnoun{Neyman59} $C(\alpha)$ paper (Section 9, p.
 225) and also in \citeasnoun[p.
 117-118]{CoxHinkley}.
 For the heterogeneity tests considered in this paper in particular, \citeasnoun{Cox83} and \citeasnoun{Chesher84} adopt such a reparameterization by letting $\eta = \xi_{0} + (\xi-\xi_{0})^{2}$.
 Reconsidering the example in Section \ref{2.2}, without loss of generality, we set $\xi_{0}=0$ and have the density function as $p(x; \lambda_{0} + \tau \sqrt{\eta} U_{i})$. \citeasnoun{Cox83} tests for heterogeneity of $\lambda_{i}$ by testing $H_{0}: \eta =0$ against $H_{1}: \eta >0$.
 Under $H_0$, this is to test whether $\Var(\lambda) = 0$. \citeasnoun{Chesher84} takes the same model assuming $U_{i}$ follows a symmetric location-scale distribution.
 A more recent treatment, focusing on random individual effects in panel data models by \citeasnoun{Bennala12} also uses the same reparametrization but adopts a less stringent LeCam framework. \\